James Comey Says FBI 'Would Be Worse Today' If Not For His Actions

 Comey said, "With respect to the deputy attorney general, I think it is very important that he stay because I do think he has conducted himself honorably with respect to his appointment of a special counsel and his assertion of that special counsel's work to the rule of law.
 And so I really do think it would be an attack on the rule of law for him to be fired or for the special counsel to be fired."

 Comey addressed another recent personnel move — the dismissal of former FBI Deputy Director Andrew McCabe only hours before his full law enforcement pension vested.
-McCabe was let go after an inspector general found he had demonstrated a "lack of candor" to investigators probing FBI contacts with the Wall Street Journal during an investigation into the Clinton Foundation in 2016.
+McCabe was let go after an inspector general found he had demonstrated a "lack of candor" to investigators probing FBI contacts with The Wall Street Journal during an investigation into the Clinton Foundation in 2016.
 Comey expressed confidence in the inspector general, but said the president had "stained" the process.

 "The problem with this whole situation is the president stained those institutions — the entire Department of Justice and the inspector general — by doing something wildly inappropriate, which is calling for Andy McCabe's head. ...
 That called into question the entire process, so even if the process was sound, and I've no doubt it was sound ... there's corrosive doubt about whether it's a political fix to get Andy McCabe somehow.
 And that's a wound that was inflicted by the president's actions on the Department of Justice."